mertcanbaykal/mertcanbaykal.github.io/README.md

 ## *English*

 *My name is Mertcan Baykal.
 I'm a Turkish software engineer who works independently on projects in the fields of technology and software.
-I publish my work under **mrtcnbykl** username.
+I publish my work under the username **mrtcnbykl**.
 I use this page as a center hub to increase the accessibility of my work.*
 *You can view the contents of my works on GitHub by clicking on the links on their names.*

 #### Games